 In 1998, Primary Industries & Resources SA had the second largest portfolio of current Acts (59) within SA Government to administer.
 During the late 1990s and early2000s, the Federal Government introduced National Competition Policy.
 This drove a major overhaul of agriculture industry legislation resulting in removal of anti competitive elements, the repeal of many Acts and upgrading of all legislation.

-A complete array of current legislation is available from the Attorney General’s web site at
+- A complete array of current legislation is available from the Attorney General’s website

-A number of other web sites contain historical lists of Acts, including the Australian Law Librarians Association (SA Division) at
+- A number of other web sites contain historical lists of Acts, including the Australian Law Librarians Association (SA Division)